310mc/https-310mc.github.io-tl/source/_posts/scout/colorful_autumn.md

 It’s also my fault for getting angry.
 The people behind us are also saying it’s okay to line up here!
 What good people~♪

 Are you here to buy lunch, too?
 It’s the same with me, I’m getting bread instead of eating from a lunchbox.
-Since the weather's good today, how about we eat together outside?
+Since the weather's good today, how ‘bout we eat together outside?

 Oh, but you mentioned something ‘bout eating that carrot dish, right?